TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-servicetiersorscalingresources-issuesscalingadatabaseorelasticpool.md

 ### Issues Scaling with Geo-Replication Enabled

 If geo-replication is enabled, the sequencing of scaling operations on the primary database and secondary databases is important.
 To upgrade, scale the secondary databases first.
 To downgrade, scale the primary database first.
-For more detail, see the following.
+For more detail, see the following:

 * [Scaling a single database](https://docs.microsoft.com/azure/sql-database/sql-database-single-database-scale#change-compute-resources-vcores-or-dtus)